yourbasic/api/README.md

 a simpler API is almost always a better API.

-### Don't use a lot where a little will do

-    To paint a little thing like that you smeared Carelessly passing with your robes afloat, —
-    Yet do much less, so much less, Someone says,
-    (I know his name, no matter) — so much less!
-    Well, less is more, Lucrezia: I am judged.

-*From Andrea del Sarto by Robert Browning, 1855.*

-Adding to Browning's advice would be a mistake.
-Instead, a war story:

-The Java `io` and `nio` packages are humongous — and incompatible.
-In fact, they are so big that many of us end up at [Stack Overflow][so] trying to get those pesky bytes from a file into our Java program.
-Unfortunately, most of the brave souls who share Java code snippets on Stack Overflow also didn't read the full spec, and got it wrong.

-For many years I didn't know that my Java programs used the platform default character encoding.
-That's an ugly bug, and I'm not the only one to have fallen into this trap.

-There probably is no way to design a really good general-purpose IO library at this point.
-After all, such a library must support low-level operations on many diverse platforms.
-But please, don't add more fuel to the fire.

-The Go `io` package is a new fresh start.
-The library does take some getting used to, but it's small and manageable.
-Unfortunately, no amount of API design can fully protect us from the thorny history of file systems and fleeting memory technologies.

 ### Don't use complicated constructs where simple ones will do

 #### Functions